 ● Group presentations in class (30%).
 The group presentations aim at evaluating students' ability to work in group and address practical (legal) challenges as a team.

-● Written exam: two open questions + multiple choice questions (100%) The open question aims at assessing students' capacity of identifying the legal issues and addressing them correctly, while the multiple choices aim at verifying that the students have acquired a horizontal knowledge of the subject.
+- Written exam: two open questions + multiple choice questions (100%) The open question aims at assessing students' capacity of identifying the legal issues and addressing them correctly, while the multiple choices aim at verifying that the students have acquired an horizontal knowledge of the subject.

 Slides used in class, coupled with specific material for each topic covered (case-law, academic papers, news articles), uploaded on the Bboard platform.